patchett2002/pyDNMFk/README.md

 ## Usage
-We provide a sample dataset that can be used for estimation of k:
+We provide a sample dataset that can be used for estimation of k using 4 MPI Ranks:
 ```python
 '''Imports block'''